Rustin170506/tidb-analyze.slide/slides.md

 This is a basic example of column selectivity, using a simple equality condition.
 The optimizer estimates that there are 2 rows that match this condition.

-The optimizer uses the TopN data structure to make this estimate.
+It uses the TopN data structure to make this estimate.

 The value 100 is in the TopN data structure, because it’s an even number and we inserted it twice.